College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-Hofstra is a fairly large private not-for-profit university located in the suburb of Hempstead.
+Hofstra is a large private not-for-profit university located in the large suburb of Hempstead.
 A Best Colleges rank of #552 out of 2,217 colleges nationwide means Hofstra is a great university overall.

-There were roughly 56 journalism students who graduated with this degree at Hofstra in the most recent data year.
-Graduates who receive their degree from the journalism program earn about $33,061 for their early career.
+There were about 67 journalism students who graduated with this degree at Hofstra in the most recent data year.
+Graduates who receive their degree from the journalism program earn around $33,061 in the first couple years of working.

 More information about a degree in journalism from Hofstra University